boazbk/crypto/lec_19_quantum.md

 __Computing functions:__ We have defined what it means for an operator to be probabilistically or quantumly efficiently computable, but we typically are interested in computing some function $f:\{0,1\}^m\rightarrow\{0,1\}^\ell$.
-The idea is that we say that $f$ is efficiently computable if the corresponding operator is efficiently computable, except that we also allow to use extra memory and so to embed $f$ in some $n=poly(m)$.
+The idea is that we say that $f$ is efficiently computable if the corresponding operator is efficiently computable, except that we also allow it to use extra memory and so embed $f$ in some $n=poly(m)$.
 We define $f$ to be _efficiently classically computable_ if there is some $n=poly(m)$ such that the operator $M_g$ is efficiently classically computable where $g:\{0,1\}^n\rightarrow\{0,1\}^n$ is defined such that $g(x_1,\ldots,x_n)=f(x_1,\ldots,x_m)$.
 In the quantum case we have a slight twist since the operator $M_g$ is not necessarily a unitary matrix.[^reversible] Therefore we say that $f$ is _efficiently quantumly computable_  if there is $n=poly(m)$ such that the operator $M_q$ is efficiently quantumly computable where $g:\{0,1\}^n\rightarrow\{0,1\}^n$ is defined as